 Rachel shrugged her shoulders.
 “I rightly don’t know.”
 She took another sip of her drink as Richard looked to her for an idea.
 Usually, when they took leave Rachel was the one that made the plans for them, and in a way that disguised the fact that they were taking leave together.
-If it was up to him, they’d stay in some hotel and never venture far from the resort; he just didn’t have the creativity that she had.
+If it were up to him, they’d stay in some hotel and never venture far from the resort; he just didn’t have the creativity that she had.
 When the two were in Scotland she practically had to drag him out of the hotel room for all he wanted to do was sleep.

 She couldn’t fault him for that though, the beds were amazingly soft when compared to the beds they had aboard ship but that didn’t at all change the idea that she wanted to get out and do something.

 “How about coming to my world?”
-Hoshi asked.
+Triara asked.
 “You know, an actual alien world with actual aliens living on it?”
 She paused.
 “Well, maybe not the homeworld since it’s 1.5 Gs.”
 Besides, I can’t go back home.
-A bang of regret crossed her face but it was gone before they both could notice it.
+A pang of regret crossed her face but it was gone before they both could notice it.

 “Oh my God!”
 Rachel nearly spat her drink out.
 “The only humans that can survive are people that have been modified for heavy G worlds.
 And even some of them can’t handle the bottom of a gravity well that deep.”

 “There’s no way I’d take you two there.
-There’s another world, opposite the sun.
+There’s another world, on the opposite side of the star.
 We call it Zalta-4B.”
 Rachel looked on with anticipation.
 “It’s a sort of resort world, it’s kind of like Sirius but without the whole in-your-face-commercialism that you find in the Corporate Republic.”